rushabhshah1993/raincheck/README.md

 <hr />

-The official RAINCHECK application does help you achieve that and much more with a simple check over the weather over the next 5 days.
+The official RAINCHECK application helps you achieve that and much more with a simple weather check for any city on the planet.
+By default, the application will show you the weather for Mumbai.
+RAINCHECK gives you the latest temperature for the day and the weather over the next 5 days.

 <br />
 <br />